Minater247/CCVim/README.md

 - Tabs (opening multiple files uses tabs)

 What's currently being worked on:
-- The grand majority of the things at [this list of VIM commands](https://vim.rtorr.com)
+- The few remaining commands in [this list of VIM commands](https://vim.rtorr.com)
 - File browser

+What doesn't work:
+- Commands that require pressing control
+- CraftOS Mobile

 Fun fact - this README was written in the program!